brbrbr/plg_system_extensiontools/README.md

 - CLI
     - Update Extensions using the information from the update server, just as when using the **Administrator** → **Extensions: Update**.
 No hasle to find the download link or append licence information.
     - Auto update (configured) Extensions.
+    - Manual update/install using url, folder or package.

 ## Installation